amazon-archives/aws-reinvent-2019-mobile-workshops/MOB303/4_Trigger/README.md

         }
       </Card.Content>
     </Card>
-  )
+  );
 };
 ```

 Save the file, and if necessary, refresh the page.
-The Album Detail page should now include a thumbnail view of each uploaded photo, along with geolocation data where available.
+The Album Detail page should now include a thumbnail view of the second uploaded photo, along with geolocation data if available (note that some images will not include EXIF data for various reasons).
+The first photo will not have a thumbnail version of the image.

 In the next module, we will deploy our application!